 Our goal in Birmingham was larger than ending segregation in one Southern city.
-It was our hope that our efforts in Birmingham would dramatize the fight and determination of African-American citizens in the Southern states and that we would force the Kennedy administration to draft and push through Congress a comprehensive Civil Rights Act, outlawing segregation and racial discrimination in public accommodations, employment and education. — John Lewis.
+It was our hope that our efforts in Birmingham would dramatize the fight and determination of Afro-American citizens in the Southern states and that we would force the Kennedy administration to draft and push through Congress a comprehensive Civil Rights Act, outlawing segregation and racial discrimination in public accommodations, employment and education. — John Lewis.

 King, Shuttlesworth, and the SCLC high-command adopts Walker's Project C in December of 1962.
 The basic strategy is to fill the jails with protesters and boycott Birmingham's white merchants during April's Easter shopping-season (which is second in economic importance only to the Christmas shopping season).
 Filling the jails will put direct economic pressure on the city which has to feed and guard the prisoners and at the same time strengthen the Black boycott of the downtown businesses and the politically powerful store-owners.
 The plan calls for commencing direct action in March of 1963 — first with lunch counter sit-ins and then mass marches.
 The demonstrators are expected to be adults and college students who will commit to staying at least 5 or 6 days in jail before being bailed out.

 The SCLC leaders are under no illusions about the dangers ahead.
 They know that Bull Connor is no Laurie Prichart — it won't be the velvet glove of Albany, but the iron fist of a police-state in Birmingham.
 And they know that the Klan in "Bombingham" won't hesitate to kill.
 As Shuttlesworth sums it up: "You have to be prepared to die before you can begin to live. "